Location: Bell Tower, Room 2560

-Dottie Ayer, Administrative Assistant to the Vice President for Student Affairs
+Dottie Ayer, Special Assistant to the Vice President for Student Affairs

-Dottie Ayer, Administrative Assistant to the Vice President for Student Affairs (VPSA), earned a B.A. in Political Science, a B.A. in Legal Studies, and minor(s) in Integrative Liberal Studies and Criminal Justice from the University of Wisconsin–Madison, in 2006.
+Dottie Ayer, Special Assistant to the Vice President for Student Affairs (VPSA), earned a B.A. in Political Science, a B.A. in Legal Studies, and minor(s) in Integrative Liberal Studies and Criminal Justice from the University of Wisconsin–Madison, in 2006.
 Dottie joined CSU Channel Islands (CI) and the Division of Student Affairs (DSA) in December 2012.
 Prior to CI, Dottie worked as a Policy Analyst with the UCLA Academic Senate for five years.

 Dottie’s primary responsibilities include performing research and preparing reports and correspondences on behalf of the VPSA, assisting with on-going projects at the request of the VPSA, providing support to the DSA Executive Council, and direct assistance to the VPSA.